In this program, the youth receive:

 - Personal spending budget and clothing allowance

-- Transition planning (supported transition through agency to SIL
+- Transition planning for return to family or supported transition through agency to SIL program

 With education being a priority, the program expects the youth to participate in a structured day program.
 This program may be full time school of their choice (as available) or work or a combination of both.
 The program plan/goal will be selected in consideration of the youth’s wants, needs and capabilities.